 By 1927, Stalin was the unquestioned ruler of the Soviet Union.
 His had filled the administration of the Party with people who were loyal to him.
 Increasingly, Stalin appointed his loyalists to the Politburo.
 Many of Lenin’s former lieutenants realized that Stalin was making himself a de-facto dictator.
 Bukharin was something of a darling in the Party.
 He was handsome, charismatic and a favorite of Lenin.
 He led the opposition to Stalin in the Politburo.
 He opposed Stalin’s policy of the rapid industrialization of the Soviet Union and called for the gradual introduction of industrialization.

 By 1928, Stalin was the undisputed ruler of the Soviet Union.
 In 1920, he managed to achieve this despite the opposition of Lenin and many of the senior leaders in the Party.
 He was widely seen as an uneducated peasant.
-However, he managed to turn this to his advantage and in his role as General Secretary, he built up his power base in the country.
-Stalin was also generally popular among the ordinary Party Members and this was crucial.
-This meant that he had a powerful and influential following and this allowed him to build up his power and influence until he was in total control of the party.
+However, he managed to turn this to his advantage and in his role as General Secretary, he built a power base in the country.
+Stalin was also generally popular among the ordinary Party Members, and this was crucial to his success.
+Stalin effectively built a powerful and influential following which allowed him gradually take total control of the Soviet Union.